 CodeMirror is not really a code highlighting tool, it's a full-fledged code editor.
 It's even used in some of the browsers' dev tools!
 Still, the first thing I noticed on its homepage was working code highlighting, so I set out to find a way of using it.

 After some time looking around the docs I managed to find the API - the only problem being that it was hidden away and not as nice as Prism's.
-In fact, using CodeMirror for highlighting requires adapting a code of a CLI tool.
+In fact, using CodeMirror for code highlighting requires adapting a code of a CLI tool.
 There are at least two wrappers that do just that: codemirror-highlight and highlight-codemirror.

 Another obstacle is the size of the thing - even after trimming away the editor part which requires some hacks, the size is in 100s of kilobytes.
 It's ok for internal tools like a pattern library, but using it on a client-facing website, where the size and performance matter, requires some workarounds.
 More on that later!